 The process of discovering which tools are the best for your independent insurance agency can seem daunting, and what works for some agencies might not fit your profile – or even your budget.
 However, there are several guiding principles every agency should follow in their search for achieving maximum efficiency – and growth.

-In this column I will take you through the biggest technology-related considerations for any independent P&C agency, providing an overview of the ones you should consider prioritizing in order to drive more revenue.
+Let’s look at the biggest technology-related considerations for any independent P&C agency, and we’ll provide an overview of the ones you should consider prioritizing in order to drive more revenue.

 - Why do I need technology?

 - Accepting that I need technology, how do I decide which tech to prioritize?
-(The answer to this comes from understanding which problems or opportunities are most important for me to deal with.)
+(The answer to this comes from understanding which problems or opportunities are most important for you to deal with.)

 - Understanding my priorities, how do I decide which tools and/or which technology providers to purchase or hire?